Gaurav-Katoch/Gaurav-Katoch/README.md

 I'm a Data Analyst with PG Diploma in Data Science and Engineering Degree in Mechanical Engineering.
 I come with extensive experience in field of Data Analysis / Business Intelligence and also in Mechanical Product Design and Manufacturing (Oil & Gas / Automobile Industries).
 In my current role at [Schlumberger](www.slb.com) I am able to leverage my prior experience in Mechanical Product Design while working with equipment sensor data and maintenance data to improve equipment reliability and performance.

 Things I am good at ⚡:
-- Languages: Python, SQL, HTML, CSS, Javascript.
+- Languages: Python, SQL, HTML, CSS.
 - Tools & Libraries: Power BI, NumPy, Pandas, Scikit-Learn, SciPy, Matplotlib, Keras.